-CRECHE uses a variety of metrics to measure the impact of the mixed-income, inter-generational, co-housing communities it has on its own community members and on the Greater Boston Area.
+CRECHE uses a variety of metrics to measure the impact of our communities, both on community members and on the Greater Boston Area.

-87% of our residents have reported that living in community has had a positive impact on their financial well being.
+87% of our residents report that living in community has had a positive impact on their financial well being.

 Social and Mental Wellness

-87% of our residents report that living with CRECHE has been good for them socially and mentally.
+87% of our residents report that living in a CRECHE house has been good for their social and mental wellness.

 All of our residents have reported a positive impact on their spiritual lives, with most respondents clarifying that it had been “slightly positive,” citing that this impact has come from informal relationships and support rather than through formal programming.